dotnet/msbuild/Dealing-With-Localization.md

   - to replace the test string with a string of your own choice, use `build /t:build /p:LocalizedBuild=true;LocalizedTestBuild=true;LocalizedTestString=foo`

 ## Process for interacting with the localization team
-- 2-3 weeks before a VS release we need to ping the Microsoft localization team to update the xlf files with the latest changes in the neutral resources
+- 2-3 weeks before a VS release the MSBuild team needs to ping the Microsoft localization team to update the xlf files with the latest changes in the neutral resources
 - before pinging the loc team, we do a localized build and commit the xlf changes
 - this will be the ONLY time we do localized builds and commit xlf changes.
-Otherwise, if we commit xlfs while the loc team is translation, we might get races.
+Otherwise, if we commit xlfs while the loc team is translating (between their checkout and merged PR), we might get races and loose resource updates.